Nemocas/AbstractAlgebra.jl/docs/src/mpolynomial.md

 PolynomialRing(R::Ring, n::Int, s::String="x"; cached::Bool = false, ordering::Symbol = :lex)
 ```

-The first constructor, given a base ring `R` and an array `S` of strings
+The first constructor, given a coefficient ring `R` and an array `S` of strings
 specifying how the generators (variables) should be printed, will return a
 tuple `S, (x, ...)` representing the new polynomial ring $S = R[x, \ldots]$ and
 a tuple of the generators $(x, ...)$ of the ring.